armandkapllani/etwfe/README.md

 The solution is to saturate the regression with cohort×time interactions—what Wooldridge calls **extended TWFE (ETWFE)**.
 This package automates the approach: constructing the saturated specification, estimating via fixed effects, and recovering interpretable treatment effects through marginal effect aggregation.

+## Acknowledgements

+This Python implementation was inspired by and builds on [Grant McDermott's](https://github.com/grantmcdermott) original [etwfe R package](https://grantmcdermott.com/etwfe/), which served as a key reference for API design and implementation approach.
+We also build on [pyfixest](https://github.com/py-econometrics/pyfixest) for high-dimensional fixed effects estimation and [marginaleffects](https://github.com/vincentarelbundock/pymarginaleffects) for marginal effects methodology.

+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for full acknowledgements.

 ## Installation

 ```bash